Home » Slow Cooker » Slow Cooker Peanut Butter Banana Oatmeal Bars

 Slow cooker with parchment paper inside getting ready to make Slow Cooker Peanut Butter Banana Oatmeal Bars.

-2. Combine all of the ingredients and add them to slow cooker.
-They should turn a dark golden color.
+2. Combine all of the ingredients and add them to slow cooker and spread smooth.

-Slow Cooker Peanut Butter Banana Oatmeal Bars in the slow cooker before they've cooked.
+Slow Cooker Peanut Butter Banana Oatmeal Bars before they have cooked.

 3. When they are done cooking, lift the parchment paper out of the slow cooker and cut oatmeal into bars.